Women with endometriosis can sometimes experience a number of complications.

 You may be referred to a specialist endometriosis service if your bladder or bowel is affected.

-Surgery for endometriosis in the bladder may involve cutting away part of the bladder.
+Surgery for endometriosis that's around or inside the bladder may involve cutting away part of the bladder.

 A tube called a urinary catheter may be placed in your bladder to help you pee in the days after surgery.